maisunmonowar/new_space_companies/src/pagea.md

 @section axelspace	Axelspace
 Japan.
 [Axelspace Website](https://www.axelspace.com/en/ "Axelspace")
 Founded in 2008.
 A remote sensing company.
 The company plans to launch 50 satellites by 2022.
+CEO: Yuya Nakamura san.
+Hopes to achiever high resolution, high frequency data.
+A potential market they are targeting are the northern sea routes.
+To give the ships, up to date information on iceberg formation.
+Image resolution are 2.5 meters.